L-theory of $C^*$-algebras: Preliminaries

 \item The categories $\CAlg$ and $\CAlg_\C$ are each equipped with a canonical symmetric monoidal structure, the maximal tensor product over $\R$ and $\C$, respectively.
 The maximal tensor product preserves short exact sequences of $C^*$-algebras and topological $\K$-theory is canonically lax symmetric monoidal. \end{enumerate} \end{Rmk}

 \begin{definition} A $C^*$-algebra is called separable if it contains a countable and dense subset.
 The full subcategory of $\CAlg_{(\C)}$ on separable $C^*$-algebras will be written $\CAlg^\sep_{(\C)}$. \end{definition} The complexification and realification functors restrict to the subcategory of separable algebras.
-In addition, we note that every $C^*$-algebra is the union of its separable sub $C^*$-algebras and that the collection of separable sub $C^*$-algebras forms a filtered poset.
+In addition, we note that every $C^*$-algebra is the union of its separable $C^*$-subalgebras and that the collection of separable $C^*$-subalgebras forms a filtered poset.
 For technical reasons, we will restrict our attention to separable algebras momentarily.
-However, all invariants $F$ of $C^*$-algebras we shall consider (i.e.\ topological K-theory and L-theory) send an algebra $A$ to the filtered colimit of $F$ applied to the separable sub algebras of $A$, and consequently, we can get rid of the separability assumptions.
+However, all invariants $F$ of $C^*$-algebras we shall consider (i.e.\ topological K-theory and L-theory) send an algebra $A$ to the filtered colimit of $F$ applied to the separable subalgebras of $A$, and consequently, we can get rid of the separability assumptions.